-- The economic and social policies influencing forests and forest-dependent people are initiated a long way from the forest sector itself and can only effectively be manipulated by mechanisms that operate well outside the sector (without having a close relationship or concerns to forests). - Forest sustainability requires the commitment of stakeholders closely involved in forest management-government agencies, forest owners, private-sector operators, local communities and others-not all of whom have been convinced of the benefits to them of SFM.
+- The economic and social policies influencing forests and forest-dependent people are initiated a long way from the forest sector itself and can only effectively be manipulated by mechanisms that operate well outside the sector (without having a close relationship or concerns to forests). - Forest sustainability requires the commitment of stakeholders closely involved in forest management - government agencies, forest owners, private-sector operators, local communities and others - not all of whom have been convinced of the benefits to them of SFM.

-ITTO (2011) recognized several constraints to SFM that frequently recur in tropical countries.
-Probably the most important, and the most generally applicable, is that the sustainable management of natural tropical forests is less profitable as a land use than other ways of using the land, especially some forms of agriculture and ranching but also urban development and mining.
-As a result, SFM tends to be a low priority for governments and the private sector often lacks incentives to pursue it.
+There are several constraints to SFM that frequently recur in tropical countries.
+Probably the most important, and the most generally applicable, is that the sustainable management of natural tropical forests is less profitable as compared to other forms of land use, especially commercial agriculture and ranching, bioenergy production, mining and urban development.
+As a result, sustainably managing tropical natural forests tends to be a low priority for governments and the private sector often lacks incentives to pursue it.
 In general, prices for tropical timber, still the major commodity extracted from natural tropical forests, remain relatively low.
-It is possible that they will increase in the future to better reflect the true costs of production, including the opportunity cost of retaining natural forest, but to date there is no sign of this.
-Nevertheless, natural tropical forests are recognized increasingly as an important resource at the local, national and global levels, especially for the ecosystem services they supply.
-In some countries, payments are being made for such ecosystem services, and REDD+ offers a potentially significant revenue-earning opportunity for forest owners.
+It is possible that they will increase in the future due to the scarcity effect for specific uses and they will better reflect the true costs of production, including the opportunity cost of retaining natural forest, but to date there is no sign of this.
+Nevertheless, natural tropical forests are recognized increasingly as an important resource at the local, national and global levels, especially for the ecosystem services provided.
+In some countries, payments are being made for such ecosystem services.
+In this regard, REDD+ offers a potentially significant revenue-earning opportunity for forest owners.
 In the long run, the extent of payments for the ecosystem services supplied by tropical forests-made at either the national level or the global level-is likely to play a large part in determining the fate of remaining tropical forests.
 In order for such payments to achieve their potential to affect forest management, constraints related to governance also need to be overcome.
 Those governments, companies and communities that have been striving to improve forest management, even when they have not yet been wholly successful, merit the long-term support of markets, development assistance agencies, NGOs and the general public.